 - Ensure Drone Deploy is downloaded to your device you will be flying with.
 Make sure the appropriate flight path is ready to go.

 - Ensure Ground Control Points, as well as construction safety equipment, are in good condition and ready for the mission.

 Altitude Drone Pilot Pre-flight Checklist (Onsite)

 - Identify secondary landing zone

 - Confirm weather conditions permit a safe flight

-- Inspect drone for any damage or loose fasteners
+- Inspect drone for any damage or lose fasteners

 - Tablet/phone batteries charged